Krozark/django_easynav/doc/index.rst

 where <x> is the display level that you want [default = 0].

-* use -1 to display all the tree
+* use -1 to display all the tree or don't precise lvl
 * 0 for 1 level
 * 1 for 2 level
 * etc ...